-Staying active during your withdrawal symptoms will keep your mind off of alcohol and concentrating on a fun hobby or activity, like walking every morning when you first get up.
+Staying active during withdrawal symptoms will keep your mind off alcohol and concentrate on a fun hobby or activity, like walking every morning when you first get up.
 Getting a pet can keep you company on that walk, and they make great companions and sounding boards for your addiction recovery.
 Other activities you can do include:

 - Learn to play an instrument or read music

 - Join a workout group

 These are just three options that can help you manage your alcohol withdrawals.

 Alcohol’s Effect on the Body

 Alcohol can affect your brain chemistry to the point where it stops producing dopamine and other chemicals that keep us happy and functioning throughout the day.
 When you consume too much alcohol, you affect the neurotransmitters responsible for your brain sending signals to your body.
 The more you drink, the more you will be affected.